RIZKCatwit/LLM-Final-Project/README.md

 Movie Genre Classification
 This repository contains code for a multi-label movie genre classification project.
-We fine-tune a BERT-based model for multi-label classification of movie genres based on textual summaries.
-Our approach addresses the challenges of label imbalance using a weighted loss function, and we further evaluate the model with dynamic threshold tuning and confusion matrix analysis.
+We fine-tune a BERT-based model to predict multiple genres from movie summaries.
+Our approach tackles label imbalance with a weighted loss function and includes dynamic threshold tuning and confusion matrix analysis for thorough evaluation.

 Overview
 Movie genre classification is a challenging multi-label task where a single movie may belong to several genres.
 This project covers: